openjdk/jdk/src/jdk.javadoc/share/man/javadoc.md

     * `P`: packages
     * `S`: modules
     * `T`: types (classes and interfaces)
+    * `B`: block tag only, disallow use as inline tag
+    * `I`: inline tag only, disallow use as block tag
     * `X`: nowhere: the tag is disabled, and will be ignored

+    As an example, specifying `CMI` as *locations* allows a tag to be used as inline tag in constructor and method declarations.

     The *name* of the tag, prefixed by `note-tag-`, is also added as `class` attribute to the generated HTML element to enable the application of